Chymyst/chymyst-core/docs/joinrun.md

 # Version history

-- 0.1.0 First alpha release.
-Singleton molecules and volatile readers.
-Several important bugfixes.
+- 0.1.0 First alpha release of `JoinRun`.
+Changes: implementing singleton molecules and volatile readers; several important bugfixes.

 - 0.0.10 Static checks for livelock and deadlock in reactions, with both compile-time errors and run-time errors.